Neglected tropical diseases: Snakebite envenoming

 Snakebite was added to the list in 2017, after years of criticism of the WHO by activists for not making it a priority.
 The greatest burden of snakebite morbidity is in India and Southeast Asia.
 Snakebite envenoming (SBE) affects as many as 2.7 million people every year, most of whom live in some of the world's most remote, poorly developed, and politically marginalised tropical communities.
-With annual mortality of 81,000 to 138,000 and 400,000 surviving victims suffering permanent physical and psychological disabilities, SBE is a disease in urgent need of attention. <Gutierrez JM, Calvete JJ, Habib AG, Harrison RA, Williams DJ, Warrell DA.
-Snakebite envenoming.
-Nat Rev Dis Primers.
-2017;3:17063.
-Epub 2017/09/15. pmid:28905944.> but snakebites often go unreported.
+With annual mortality of 81,000 to 138,000 and 400,000 surviving victims suffering permanent physical and psychological disabilities, SBE is a disease in urgent need of attention, but snakebites often go unreported.
 A policy analysis however found that the placement of snakebite in the global health agenda of WHO is fragile due to reluctance acceptance of the disease in the neglected tropical disease community and the perceived colonial nature of the network driving the agenda.